 Governance-Our audit committee oversees our ERM program, including the management of risks arising from cybersecurity threats, and are supported by the Information Security Steering Committee (the "ISSC"), the Cybersecurity Incident Response Team (the "CSIRT"), and our information security ("InfoSec") team.
 Our audit committee receives presentations and reports on cybersecurity risks, which address a wide range of topics including recent developments, evolving standards, vulnerability assessments, third-party and independent reviews, the threat environment, technological trends and information security considerations arising with respect to our peers and third parties.
 The ISSC oversees the frameworks the InfoSec team uses to benchmark the controls and maturity of our security program.
-The ISSC is a cross-functional group that has oversight and input into the roadmap and projects reflecting the maturity benchmarks of the frameworks upon which we base our program, and receives monthly updates as to the status of the roadmap projects.
-The CSIRT monitors the prevention, detection, mitigation and remediation of cybersecurity threats and incidents in real time, and reports such threats and incidents to the ISSC, who then appropriate.
+The ISSC is a crossfunctional group that has oversight and input into the roadmap and projects reflecting the maturity benchmarks of the frameworks upon which we base our program, and receives monthly updates as to the status of the roadmap projects.
+The CSIRT monitors the prevention, detection, mitigation and remediation of cybersecurity threats and incidents in real time, and reports such threats and incidents to the ISSC, who then reports up to our audit committee when appropriate.
+The audit committee is responsible for escalating cybersecurity threats and incidents to the Board if and when appropriate.
 We have established frameworks so that our ISSC, audit committee, and board of directors also receive prompt and timely information regarding any cybersecurity incident that meets established reporting thresholds, as well as ongoing updates regarding any such incident until it has been addressed.

 To facilitate the success of our cybersecurity risk management program, the CSIRT is composed of multidisciplinary teams throughout Redfin who are deployed to address cybersecurity threats and to respond to cybersecurity incidents.
 The audit committee consists of at least three members of the Board.
 The ISSC includes our chief financial officer ("CFO"), our chief legal officer ("CLO"), and other key leaders across the company.
 Our chief technology officer ("CTO") oversees our security team.
 Our CFO has over 30 years of experience managing risks at Redfin, Zappos, Amazon (Home and Garden), Bain & Company and Accenture, including risks arising from cybersecurity threats.
 Our CLO has 16 years of experience managing risks, including risks arising from cybersecurity threats.
-Our CTO has over 24 years of experience, including experience managing risks arising from cybersecurity threats to include health care and business solutions.
+Our CTO has over 24 years of experience, including experience managing risks arising from cybersecurity threats across several industries to include health care and business solutions.